yasserfah/webscrapping/README.md

 -Web scraping of Celio website to extract certain informations about stores.

--Web scraping of IMDB website et analysis of downloaded data.
+-Web scraping of IMDB website and analysis of downloaded data.